Vector Similarity: Going Beyond Full-Text Search | Qdrant

 Full-text search and Vector Similarity Functionality overlap

-Below we will explore why vector similarity stack deserves new interfaces and design patterns that will unlock the full potential of this technology, which can still be used in conjunction with full-text search.
+Below we will explore why the vector similarity stack deserves new interfaces and design patterns that will unlock the full potential of this technology, which can still be used in conjunction with full-text search.

-New Ways to Interact with Similarities
+New ways to interact with similarities

 Having a vector representation of unstructured data unlocks new ways of interacting with it.
 For example, it can be used to measure semantic similarity between words, to cluster words or documents based on their meaning, to find related images, or even to generate new text.
 However, these interactions can go beyond finding their nearest neighbors (kNN).

 There are several other techniques that can be leveraged by vector representations beyond the traditional kNN search.
-These include dissimilarity search, diversity search, recommendations and discovery functions.
+These include dissimilarity search, diversity search, recommendations, and discovery functions.

 The Dissimilarity —or farthest— search is the most straightforward concept after the nearest search, which can’t be reproduced in a traditional full-text search.
 It aims to find the most un-similar or distant documents across the collection.